-Because phytochemicals aren’t believed to be essential for keeping you alive, they’re not considered in the same category as vitamins, minerals, and other macronutrients.
+What are some common phytochemicals?Because phytochemicals aren’t believed to be essential to maintain life, they’re not in the same category as vitamins, minerals, and other macronutrients.
 Even so, research suggests that phytochemicals are responsible for a wide range of health and disease-prevention benefits.
 Phytochemicals are commonly found in fruits, vegetables, beans, grains, and plant-based beverages like tea.

 How to incorporate more phytochemicals into your dietEat a rainbow of fruits and vegetables!
 Orange-colored foods like carrots, yams, cantaloupe, squash, and apricots provide carotenoid phytochemicals.
 Red-, blue-, and purple-colored foods like eggplant, red cabbage, and dark grapes contain a type of phytochemical called anthocyanidin.
 The glucosinolate and lignin phyotchemicals occur in cruciferous vegetables like broccoli, cabbage, and cauliflower.
 Citrus fruits, onions, broccoli, kale, celery, garlic, and hot peppers contain a variety of phytochemicals.
 Most foods, except for some alcohols and refined sugars, contain some phytochemicals.
 When in doubt, choose brightly colored or strongly flavored fruits and vegetables, which are the best sources of phytochemicals.

-Since we don’t know exactly how the body absorbs and metabolizes phytochemical compounds, the Institute of Medicine chose not to create a Dietary Reference Intake (DRI) for these compounds.
+What's the recommended intake of phytochemicals?Since we don’t know exactly how the body absorbs and metabolizes phytochemical compounds, the Institute of Medicine chose not to create a Dietary Reference Intake (DRI) for these compounds.
 However, organizations like the American Heart Association and the American Cancer Society recommend consuming a diet that is high in fruits, vegetables, and other plant-based foods that are rich in phytochemicals.
 The current recommendation from the Dietary Guidelines for Americans is to consume 5 or more cups of fruits and vegetables per day.
 In other words, about half of the food you eat each day should be fruits and vegetables.

 As with vitamins and minerals, phytochemicals are probably most beneficial when consumed as whole foods, instead of supplements.
 Phytochemicals in supplement form many not be as easily absorbed by the body as those from food.
 Additionally, by replacing actual food with supplements, you may be missing out on other important components of the food, such as the fiber that is found naturally in fruit skins or whole grains.
 Current evidence suggests that eating a balanced and diverse diet that is high in fruits, vegetables, and whole grains will support your overall health, so you should increase your intake of these foods if you want to consume more phyotchemicals!
 And have an InsideTracker blood analysis to be sure that you know which nutrients you actually need.